CPE

 Types of tax penalty abatement

 There are several types of tax penalty abatements, and the qualifications differ for each.
-The most common types are First Time Penalty Abatement (FTA) and Reasonable Cause.4
+The most common types are First Time Penalty Abatement (FTA) and Reasonable Cause.

 First Time Penalty Abate (FTA) and Administrative Waiver

-Often called a "get-out-of-jail-free card,"5 this simple penalty relief is available to taxpayers with a clean compliance history.
+On the other hand, the most common type of administrative waver is a First Time Penalty Abate (FTA).
+Often called a "get-out-of-jail-free card,"5 this simple penalty relief is available to taxpayers with an otherwise clean compliance history, who made a one-time filing mistake.
 Taxpayers who don’t file or make the proper payments to the IRS on time are most likely to use this option.
 To qualify, taxpayers must be current on filing returns, paying their tax bill (which can include still making payments on a payment plan), and must have had no penalties in the three prior tax years.

 Reasonable cause